You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: Zeus had two servants named Violence and Force

 From his corner office, Zeus rules over Olympus Mall just like he rules over the world.
 He sits on a golden throne and has the power to impose his will on any living thing.
-Both are perks that come with being the king of all Greek gods.
+Both are perks that come with being the king of all Olympian gods.

 However, as the patron of guests and order, Zeus wants honest business and hospitality at the mall.
 Anyone who cheats a customer — or a customer that shoplifts — will feel the sky god’s wrath.